A family of permutationally invariant quantum codes: Quantum Deletion Channel

-By the nature of permutation-invariant states, the statements we make below in the paper do not depend on the location of the deleted qubit, and we write $0$-type and $1$-type deletions simply as $\bfF,\bfG$, omitting the subscript $i$ from the notation.
+By the nature of permutation-invariant states, the statements we make below in the paper do not depend on the location of the deleted qubit, and we write $0$-type and $1$-type deletions simply as $\bfF,\bfG$, omitting the subscripts and superscripts from the notation.